Grid ref: TQ 755 867 (click for o/s map)

 Mouse over links for pictures; click for detail page.

 Bowers Marsh is former grazing marsh, drained 60 or so years ago to grow arable crops.
-Acquired by RSPB with support from Veolia Environmental Services, who operate the tip nearby, water levels have been raised to create both freshwater and saline lagoons and to reinvigorate the original ditches, lined with reeds and other aquatic plants.
+Acquired by RSPB with support from Veolia, who operate the tip nearby, water levels have been raised to create freshwater and saline lagoons and to reinvigorate the original ditches, which now are lined with reeds and other aquatic plants.

 Large numbers of birds occupy the lagoons and wet flushes in winter.
-Most noticeable are the gulls, resting from feeding on the tip nearby, alongside large flocks of lapwing, teal and wigeon.
-Such a quantity of potential food attracts birds of prey such as marsh harriers.
+Most noticeable are the gulls, resting from feeding on the tip nearby, alongside large flocks of lapwing, and some teal and shoveler.
+Flocks of geese and wigeon feed on the grassland.
+Such a quantity of potential prey attracts raptors such as marsh harriers.

-Pitsea station (Fenchurch St line) is a couple of miles away – from there turn right out of Station Approach then right into Brackendale Avenue, then follow the footpath beside the railway to Church Road, turning right down to the reserve.
+Two miles from Pitsea station (Fenchurch St line) – turn right out of Station Approach then right into Brackendale Avenue, then follow the footpath beside the railway to Church Road, turning right down to the reserve.

 Accessible at all times.
 Car park open daily 9am to 5pm except Xmas Day, Boxing Day and New Year.